auth0/docs/articles/connector/update.md

 *  `lib\profileMapper.js` **only if you modified this file manually**

 ::: note
-The PATH above works for Windows based machines.
+The PATH above works for Windows-based machines.
 Installations in other platforms will be located somewhere else, but contain the same assets.
 :::

 ### 4. Run the installer